teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "<strong>management app - free for team leaders, managers and executives</strong>"
+  headline: "<strong>management app: free for all team leaders, managers and executives</strong>"
   content: |-
     The Management App is free for an unlimited number of managers, giving your organization exactly what they need to manage tasks across teams: